mahendrabairagi/DeeplensWorkshop/customer-workshops.md

 # DeepLens-workshops

 In this workshop you will learn how to build a sentiment analysis project for your DeepLens.
-This project was submitted by Ricardo Mota and Jidesh Veeramachaneni as part of the DeepLens Hackathon challenge.

 In this project you will learn to build a deep learning model to identify and analyze the sentiments of your audience